sonalikaistha13-sys/CARE-Cloud-Adaptive-Resource-Engine/README.md

 # CARE: Cloud Adaptive Resource Engine

 ## 📌 Overview
-CARE (Cloud Adaptive Resource Engine) is an **ANN-based intelligent load balancer** designed to monitor cloud resources in real-time and ensure **fault-tolerant, adaptive distribution of workloads**.
+CARE (Cloud Adaptive Resource Engine) is a project that uses **Artificial Neural Networks (ANN)** for real-time cloud monitoring and **fault-tolerant load balancing**.
-This project leverages **Artificial Neural Networks (ANN)** and **AI-assisted automation** to optimize cloud performance.
+It ensures adaptive distribution of workloads and improves cloud performance using AI-assisted automation.

 ---

 ## 🚀 Features
 - Real-time monitoring of cloud resources
-- Adaptive load balancing using ANN
+- ANN-based adaptive load balancing
 - Fault-tolerant design for high availability
-- API integration for seamless deployment
+- API integration for deployment
 - AI-assisted coding and automation

 ---